How to Claim Your Girlfriend on Your Taxes If She Lives With You

 - She is not claimed as a dependent on anyone else's tax forms.
 This means her parents, ex-husband, grown children, etc., cannot claim her, and she cannot claim an exemption for herself either (if she chose to fill out a tax form anyway).

 How Do I Claim My Girlfriend or Fiancee on My Taxes?

 Depending upon whether you file electronically or on paper, the wording of the term might be different.
-Look for terms such as"other qualifying relationship" or "other qualifying dependent."
+Look for terms such as "other qualifying relative", "other qualifying relationship", "other qualifying dependent."
 In an electronic tax-filing program, the option is usually at the end of a list of relationship types.
-You would place her child or children in this same category, if she has one.
+You would place her child or children in this same category, if she has any.

 How Much Can I Get Back from the IRS If I Claim My Girlfriend and Her Child as Dependents?

-Every dependent reduces your taxable income by $4,000.
-The Federal tax on that $4,000 will likely be 10 to 15%.
-So this means you will likely get back $400 to $600 for claiming her, in addition to whatever you are already owed.
+Every dependent reduces your taxable income by $4,050.
+The Federal tax on that $4,050 will likely be 10 to 15%.
+So this means you will likely get back $400 to $600 for claiming her, and the same figure goes for her child/children.
+This is in addition to whatever you are already owed.

 Do you financially support your significant other?

 What You Need to Know About Claiming a Girlfriend or Boyfriend